in-the-keyhole/now-playing-quarkus-basics/DEMO.md

         ./mvnw quarkus:dev
         ```

-    - [ ] Show dev services containers
+    - [ ] Show the dev services containers that were started
     - [ ] Demo running app in Postman

 ---